 - Spray paint in a color that coordinates with your new fabric

-*I chose an outdoor fabric for these folding chairs because we do a lot more entertaining outdoors than we do indoors plus…you can always use outdoor fabric inside but not vice versa.
+*I chose an outdoor fabric for these folding chair covers because we do a lot more entertaining outdoors than we do indoors plus…you can always use outdoor fabric inside but not vice versa.

 1) Remove the seat cushion and head rest.
 Flip the chair over and using your drill, loosen the screws and remove the pieces.
 Place the screws in a plastic bag for later.